edoroskevic/udacity-nano-project-3/README.md

 # Setting Database

-Given you've downloaded database file described in requirements, you must unzip this file retrieving `newsdata.sql` file on output.
+Given you've downloaded database file described in requirements section, you must unzip this file retrieving `newsdata.sql` file on output.
 Place this file into vagrant directory and run

-`vagrant -d news -f newsdata.sql`
+`psql -d news -f newsdata.sql`

 The above command will execute SQL commands stored in `newsdata.sql`, and it will connect you to the `news` database.

+NOTE:- In order to quit `psql`, type `\q` and hit enter;

+Given the above has been executed, the project requires some additional views to be loaded.
+The project contains file `create_views.sql`.
+Similarly to the above, pleace this file into vagrant directory and run

+`psql -d news -f create_views.sql`

+It contains necessary SQL command(s) to create required views to assist in answering the questions described in the description.

 # Execution